just-another-downer/landgrid-support/_articles/using-the-api.md

 ---
 #### Basics

-Thanks for your interest in our Parcel API!
-This tool is still in beta, so please direct feedback, bugs and questions to **team@makeloveland.com**.
+Thank you for your interest in our Parcel API!
+This tool is now out of beta, so please direct feedback, bugs and questions to **help@landgrid.com**.
 To begin with, all requests will be to the `https://landgrid.com` domain, with the paths described below per-request.

 #### Authentication and tokens